-RailCom®
+16. RailCom®

 RailCom® was developed by Lenz® Elektronik, Giessen, Germany, and is a technology for transmitting information from the decoder back to the command station.
-Until now DCC systems could only transmit data from the command station to the decoder but could never be sure if the decoder actually received the commands.

 The locomotive can send the following information to the command station:

 Locomotive address: The decoder transmits its address on request by "Broadcast".
 Detectors in a certain track sector can detect this command.
 Thus, the command station can find out the location of that particular locomotive.